If dietetics is your profession, policy should be your passion.

 4. Quality Health Care

-- Maintain existing relationships with staff and members of Congress
+- Maintain existing relationships or build new relationships with staff and members of Congress

 - Keep aware of political developments and policy changes